-Last, this article is to a large extent the continuation of the study of the long-run evolution of private wealth in France undertaken by Piketty (2011).
-We extend Piketty's analysis to many countries, longer time periods, and public and foreign wealth.
-However, we do not decompose aggregate wealth accumulation into an inherited and dynastic wealth component on the one hand and a life cycle and self-made wealth component on the other (as Piketty does for France).
+the one hand and a lifecycle and self-made wealth component on the other (as Piketty does for France).
 Instead, we take the structure of saving motives and the overall level of saving as given.
-In future research, it would be interesting to extend our decompositions to study the evolution of the relative importance of inherited versus life cycle wealth in as many countries as possible.
+In future research, it would be interesting to extend our decompositions in order to study the evolution of the relative importance of inherited versus life-cycle wealth in as many countries as possible.
 Ultimately, the goal is also to introduce distributional trends in the analysis.8